starkbank/sdk-dotnet/README.md

 **Note**: Instead of using BrcodePayment objects, you can also pass each payment element in dictionary format

-### Get boleto payment
+### Get BR Code payment

-To get a single boleto payment by its id, run:
+To get a single BR Code payment by its id, run:

 ```c#
 using System;